LogoLogo

 Manual

-Outside of using CocoaPods and Swift Package Manager, you can also download the latest version of the iOS SDK from Github and copy it into your project.
+Outside of using CocoaPods and Swift Package Manager, you can also download the and copy it into your project.
 Note: .

 Tip: Make sure that the framework is added with the option "Embed and sign" in the menu "General" of "Target Settings"